ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 matlab GitHubTest_GenerateAudioFiles.m
 ```

-Note that the frame-wise frequency amplitude response for the perceptual weighting filter is only needed in the DNN training, not in the DNN inference.
+Note that the frame-wise amplitude response for the perceptual weighting filter is only needed in the DNN training, not in the DNN inference.
 That means the proposed loss function can be advantageously applied to an existing DNN-based speech enhancement system, without changing the DNN topology or speech enhancement framework.

 ## Citation